KeithLaker/KeithLaker.github.io/Workshops/adb-analytics-using-sql/working-with-semi-structured-data/working-with-semi-structured-data.md

 ## STEP 5 - Combining JSON Data And Relational Data

-1. Assuming we want to know how much revenue each movie made in each of the years when it was available, we can use a much simpler query:
+1. Assuming we want to know how much revenue each movie made in each of the years when it was available, we can use a much simpler query, somthing like this:

     ```
-    <copy>SELECT
+    SELECT
     movie_id,
     year,
     sum(ACTUAL_PRICE) as revenue
     FROM movie_sales_fact
-    GROUP BY movie_id, year;</copy>
+    GROUP BY movie_id, year;
     ```

 2. If we combine this result set with the previous query against our JSON data, we can see the total revenue by year for each movie director and find the top 5 movie directors within each year.
 To do this, we can create a query that joins the JSON data set with our movie sales fact table via the `movie_id` column.
 Run this query in your SQL Worksheet: